Do I need to account for overheads in my total exposure time when submitting Service Mode OBs?

 Target change requests must be submitted via a dedicated web form in the Phase 2 preparation tool p2 (or p2ls for La Silla instrument observations).
 Once logged in to p2 (p2ls) select the Run for which Change Request needs to be submitted.
 By clicking on the Run, the Change Request menu can be accessed on the top right.
 Further information about using p2 is provided here.

-How do I prepare my Phase 2 proposal for APEX?
+How do I prepare my Phase 2 observational material for APEX?

 Answer: APEX does not use p2, but a web-based form.
 On the said form you will have to provide your email: please make sure that it is exactly the same as the one present in your ESO User Portal profile.
 The APEX Phase 2 deadline is the same as the P2PP deadline.